kaiAsmOne/ELKAnalytics/README.md

   docker.elastic.co/elasticsearch/elasticsearch:9.1.3
 ```

-Docker will download elasticsearch and start up an instance of Elastic Search in a container named elasticsearch running on network elastic
+Docker will download elasticsearch and start up an instance of Elasticsearch in a container named elasticsearch running on network elastic
 Give it some time to boot up before we reset the admin password.

 Reset Password using